Temps and termites are on the rise. Schedule your free inspection today.

 • Most defensive bites to people occur when the spider is unintentionally squeezed or pinched.

-• Occasionally more serious symptoms can occur but are usually an exceptional reaction of the individual to the spider’s venom.
+• Occasionally, more serious symptoms can occur, but they are usually an exceptional reaction of the individual to the spider’s venom.
+You should always consult your medical provider.

 Brown recluse spider bites